 NGO sources told TNH that the country’s economic crash had made it difficult to buy medical supplies, including personal protective equipment (PPE), even before the coronavirus pandemic.
 This issue has become even more acute as banks have closed and cut off access to US dollars.

 With the police and army helping to enforce a lockdown, there is concern that refugees are not seeking help when they need it, including regular healthcare services beyond the coronavirus.
-Though there were no known COVID-19 cases among refugees in Lebanon’s informal camps as of 26 March, aid groups fear refugees won’t look for treatment if they develop symptoms.
+Though there were still no known COVID-19 cases among refugees in Lebanon’s informal camps as of 1 April, aid groups fear refugees won’t look for treatment if they develop symptoms.
 This may be more of a concern for refugees who live in cities rather than informal camps, where mobile medical units are still operating.
-A document published by the group that coordinates Lebanon’s aid response says that “refugees are isolating themselves due to fear of becoming ill [and] being exposed to harassment and violence in the community”.
-(26 March)
+A document published by the group that coordinates Lebanon’s aid response says “refugees are isolating themselves due to fear of becoming ill [and] being exposed to harassment and violence in the community”.

-The closure of the border with Colombia has spurred concerns over how Venezuelans who had relied on buying medical supplies and medicines in the neighbouring country will fare, as well as fears that those who need to cross will rely on unofficial and dangerous routes.
-Within Colombia, health officials have warned of the vulnerability to the coronavirus of the 1.7 Venezuelan migrants who now reside there.
-But the greater concern may be for those still in Venezuela, where an economic collapse has seen an exodus of medical staff, the decimation of the healthcare system, and led to huge shortages of key supplies, including fresh water.
-The broader concern is that a serious coronavirus epidemic could lead to further social and political unrest, and to an authoritarian response from Venezuelan leader Nicolás Maduro.
-The president has claimed the country’s collapsed pharmaceutical industry will be able to produce a cure for coronavirus – none exists.
-(Updated 26 March)
+UPDATED: The closure of the border with Colombia has spurred concerns over how Venezuelans who had relied on buying medical supplies and medicines in the neighbouring country will fare, as well as fears that those who need to cross will rely on unofficial and dangerous routes.
+Within Colombia, health officials have warned of the vulnerability to the coronavirus of the 1.8 Venezuelan migrants who now reside there.
+They are not covered by the financial aid packages being rolled out to Colombian citizens and have lost income as well as services they rely on, such as soup kitchens and shelters.
+UN agencies warned that the coronavirus was compounding the already dire situation for Venezuelan refugees.
+But the greater concern may arguably be for those still in Venezuela, where an economic collapse has seen an exodus of medical staff, the decimation of the healthcare system, and led to huge shortages of key supplies, including fresh water.
+A serious coronavirus epidemic could also lead to further social and political unrest, and to an authoritarian response.

 US-Mexico: Migrant shelters brace for coronavirus

-Under President Donald Trump’s “Remain in Mexico” policy, more than 60,000 asylum seekers have been forced to stay on the Mexican side of the border as they wait for their requests to be heard.
-This week, the US government delayed court hearings for those due to be heard before 22 April, a move affecting some 25,000 cases.
+Under Trump’s “Remain in Mexico” policy, more than 60,000 asylum seekers have been forced to stay on the Mexican side of the border as they wait for their requests to be heard.
+The US government delayed court hearings for those due to be heard before 22 April, a move affecting some 25,000 cases.
 Mexico has temporarily stopped processing asylum requests until at least 20 April as COVID-19 shutters public offices.
 And, under a new US coronavirus-related policy, any migrants caught illegally crossing the border will be processed in the field and sent back to Mexico rather than being detained and questioned on US soil.
-As the number of COVID-19 cases rises in Mexico, experts have voiced concerns about the spread of the virus in the crowded migrant encampments that dot cities across northern Mexico, where healthcare is patchy and life-saving ventilators few and far between.
-(Updated 26 March)
+As the number of COVID-19 cases rises in Mexico, experts have voiced concerns about the spread of the virus in the crowded migrant encampments that dot cities across northern Mexico, where healthcare is patchy and life-saving ventilators are few and far between.